scosman/betakit/README.md

 Now it's time to embed a "request an invite" widget onto your page.
 Want to try the widget before you install it?
 Go to http://YOUR\_HEROKU\_APP.herokuapp.com/client/clientTestPage.html

+If you want to create your own submission form, go ahead and skip this step.
+See the API section at the bottom for details and betakit.js for a sample.

 To install the widget, paste the code block below into your marketing website.

 IMPORTANT: be sure to set YOUR\_HEROKU\_APP in the code you copy and paste to the app you created in step 2.